This 20-Minute HIIT Workout For Men Hits Every Muscle Group

 Use an overhand grip to work your triceps and deltoids.
 Cross your ankles, and keep your focus high on the wall.
 If necessary, use the gym’s assisted pull-up machine.
 There is absolutely no shame in getting support, and you will build muscle faster doing several pull-ups with weight assistance than struggling to do one unassisted.

 Aim for one pushup per second.
 Barring that, one for every 1.5 seconds.
 Focus on keeping your back flat and your elbow trailing directly back (as opposed to out to the sides).

 Split Squat/Barbell Press

 This combo of a split squat and barbell press will make your quads and biceps burn.
 Place one end of the barbell in a corner or bar box (someplace it won’t slip out of).
-Hold the other end in your left hand (elbow bent, hand at chest) adding enough weight to make 10 reps challenging.
-Stand with the right leg about a foot in front of the left.
+Hold the other end in your left hand (elbow bent, hand at chest), adding enough weight to make 10 reps challenging.
+Stand with your right leg about a foot in front of the left.
 Bend knees and lower into a lunge, keeping your left knee from touching the floor.
-In one explosive movement, straighten knees to standing and raise the left arm straight above your head.
+In one explosive movement, straighten knees to standing and raise your left arm straight above your head.
 Lower arm and repeat.
 Next time through the circuit, do this exercise on the opposite side.
-The final time through, do 7 squat/press on each side.
+The final time through, do seven squats/presses on each side.

 Like jumping jacks, except your legs go front and back rather than out to the sides, this move works your quads, glutes, and core.
 Start in a deep lunge, both knees bent, right foot in front.
-Push through the floor and your jump in the air and scissor your feet so that the left foot lands in front.
+Push through the floor, jump in the air, and scissor your feet so that the left foot lands in front.